InteractionDesignFoundation/handbook/development/library/back-end/conventions--laravel.md

 ### Don’t use mass assignment

 Mass assignment SHOULD not be used when it’s easily possible.
-When it used in a wrong way, it can add security vulnerabilities, it also allows creating Models with a wrong state.
+When it's used in a wrong way, it can add security vulnerabilities, it also allows creating Models with a wrong state.

 The preferred way to create or update models is to assign attributes line by line and call `save()` at the end: